-As someone concerned with food choices, you no doubt already line your holiday table with organic sweet potatoes, greens from your garden and bread from a local baker.
+As someone concerned with food choices, you probably line your holiday table with organic sweet potatoes, greens from your garden and bread from a local baker.
 It might be time to take your sustainable-food commitment a step further this year with a responsibly raised turkey for Thanksgiving.
 This poultry is pricier than the confinement-produced turkeys you find at the grocery store, but there are reasons to consider making the switch that you might weigh heavier than price.

 Let’s Define Responsibly Raised

 Your definition of a “responsibly raised” turkey might differ from those of some of your relatives—and if they’ve traditionally been the ones to provide the Thanksgiving turkey, you might have some convincing to do.
 Gillian March, co-founder of the fair-food organization Vital Awareness, defines a responsibly raised turkey as “one that is free-roaming on pasture, engaging in its natural behaviors—pecking, scratching and foraging for insects and eating an omnivorous diet.”

 Additionally, she says, slow-growing heritage-breed turkeys—think Bourbon Reds and Jersey Buffs—are a better choice over the commercial Broad-Breasted White, as the commercial variety has been developed over time to grow a large breast extremely fast.
 It’s body, frame and organs cannot support this type of growth, and therefore, it’s confined and doesn’t thrive well on pasture.